joba-1/Corona_Model/README.md

 To use a jupyter notebook, start the jupyter notebook application (e.g. in the terminal with the activated gerdaenv type "jupyter notebook" or "jupyter-notebook"), navigate to the corona_model directory and select the desired notebook (ipynb-file).
 To run the full simulation, click on "Cell --> Run All" or run cells individually.

 ### [Demo.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo.ipynb)
-This notebook contains the commands required to initialize a modeled world (using a small version (10%) of Gangelt -> modeledWorld_small) and to run GERDA simulations, including possibilities for manual adjustment of parameters 'time_steps' and 'general_infectivity'.\
+This notebook contains the commands required to initialize a modeled world (using a small version (10%) of Gangelt -> modeledWorld_small) and to run GERDA simulations, including possibilities for manual adjustment of parameters 'time_steps' and 'general_infectivity'.

 This notebook contains the following code blocks:
-1. importing required libraries and initializing a dictionary for the real world communities that can be used)\
+1. importing required libraries and initializing a dictionary for the real world communities that can be used)
-2. "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)\
+2. "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)
-3. "Info on world" - plot of age distribution + information on infected agents\
+3. "Info on world" - plot of age distribution + information on infected agents
 4. "Sample simulation" - the first cell of this code block runs the baseline scenario for Gangelt (by default using small Gangelt); furthermore 'time_steps' and 'general_infectivity' can be adjusted by the user.
 The subsequent cells provide example result plots (health (sub)states over time, heat maps for interaction and infection patterns; overrepresentation and underrepresentation of schedule types or location types, respectively, for infection transmissions)

 ### [Demo_Vaccination.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo_Vaccination.ipynb)
 In order to demonstrate the simulations, which were performed to evaluate the different vaccination-strategies in our manuscript, we generated a jupyter notebook.
-We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.\
+We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.

 This notebook contains the following code blocks:
-1. importing required libraries and initializing a dictionary for the real world communities that can be used) "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)
+1. importing required libraries and initializing a dictionary for the real world communities that can be used: "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)
 2. Running an initial infection-wave to be used in defining one of the tested strategies —> Be aware that here exists a checkpoint for the user
-3. Derivation of ordered list of agents, to be vaccinated, according to different vaccination-strategies.
+3. Derivation of ordered list of agents, to be vaccinated, according to different vaccination-strategies
-4. Running simulations with different vaccination-fractions of the population, for the different strategies.
+4. Running simulations with different vaccination-fractions of the population, for the different strategies
-5. Generating a plot, resembling figure 3 in our manuscript.
+5. Generating a plot, resembling figure 3 in our manuscript

 Please be aware, that we set the default world to be used to the small version, in order to avoid excessive runtimes for this demonstration.
 Since this world is not fully representative to the large world, we used for the manuscript; the infection-dynamics differ and thus the results of the vaccintion-screens do too.